GBirkel/cr2_to_dng_with_geotag/README.md

 9. Find any that are missing EXIF geotag data
 10. Look for GPX data files from a GPS in a given folder
-11. Check if any GPX data overlaps with the capture time of any images
+11. Check if any GPX data overlaps with the capture time of any images (using the time-zone corrected date)
 12. If so, geotag the image

 The idea is to make this script usable in several situations: